kshithijiyer/MyNotes/readme.md

 - Setup bricks on all servers:
 	- To create bricks refer to [doc](https://gluster.readthedocs.io/en/latest/Administrator%20Guide/formatting-and-mounting-bricks/)
                        OR
-        - Run gdeploy as shown in the earlier section.
+       - Run gdeploy as shown below:
-	1. Edit the `gdeploy_sample_config.conf` present in `examples` as shown below and also configure password less ssh on to all servers:
+	1. Edit the `gdeploy_sample_config.conf` present in `examples` as shown below and also configure password lessssh to all servers:
     ```
     [hosts]
     server-vm1